jingshuw/website/content/authors/dongyue_xie/_index.md

 ---
 # Display name
-title: Lin Gui
+title: Dongyue Xie

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. student (Joint with Victor Veich)
+role: Ph.D. student (Joint with Matthew Stephens)

 # Organizations/Affiliations
 organizations: